Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 This is a list of names of classes that are in scope (perhaps imported

-), or names for existing classes or interfaces
+using require), or names for existing classes or interfaces

-optionally surrounded by <>
+optionally surrounded by <>, such as <gnu.lists.Sequence>.

-is used, at most one of these may be
+If define-simple-class is used, at most one of these may be

 the name of a normal Java class or classes defined using

-; the rest must be interfaces or classes
+define-simple-class; the rest must be interfaces or classes

-defined using define-class
+defined using define-class.

-is used, all of the classes listed
+If define-class is used, all of the classes listed

-should be interfaces or classes defined using
+in supers should be interfaces or classes defined using

 -

-Specifies whether Kawa generates a Java class, interface, or both.
+interface:make-interface Specifies whether Kawa generates a Java class, interface, or both.
 If

-the default is to generate an interface, and in addition (if needed) a helper class that implements the interface.
+make-interfaceis#t, then a Java interface is generated.
+In that case all the supertypes must be interfaces, and all the declared methods must be abstract.
+Ifmake-interfaceis#f, then a Java class is generated.
+Ifinterface:is unspecified, the default is#ffordefine-simple-class.
+Fordefine-classthe default is to generate an interface, and in addition (if needed) a helper class that implements the interface.
 (In that case any non-abstract methods are compiled to static methods.
 The methods that implement the interface are just wrapper methods that call the real static methods.
 This allows Kawa to implement true multiple inheritance.)-

 -